shipit-team/shipit_api/README.md

 ShipitAPI has the next methods to use API's Shipit:

+1. Commune: Get communes by: all, id or name
+2. Quotation: Get prices from our calculator
+3. Setting: Get your current settings
+4. Package: Create and get packages into your account.
+5. SKU (Only fulfillment accounts!): Get your skus

-1. Commune
+### 1. Commune

-2. Quotation
+### 2. Quotation

-3. Setting
+### 3. Setting

-4. Package
+### 4. Package

-5. SKU (Only fulfillment accounts!)
+### 5. Sku

 ## Contributing